johnrearden/pa-data-driven-design/README.md

 ### Automated Unit Tests
 No automated unit tests have been carried out.

-## Outlook

-### Dashboard
-Add the categorical values (Multi Engine, Engine Type and TP_mods) to the menu in the Regression Playground.

-### Impute more features to the data

-The **'year of first flight'** is an easily retrievable feature that would be valuable for two reasons:
-* It would allow predictive accuracy/feasibility to be increased since old airplanes could be filtered out when predicting a modern design.
-Note that the data points ranges from today all the way back to the 40ies and perhaps even earlier.
-* Having the year of first flight would enable a very interesting study of how Airplane performance and design have developed over the last ca 80 years!

-Furthermore **Aircraft Structure** with categories "Wood and Fabric", "Metal and Fabric", "All-Metal", "Metal and Composites" and "All-Composites" would, like "year of first flight", add value in two ways:
-* It would allow predictions to be based only on relevant types of airplanes.
-* It would allow an interesting assessment on the benefit of construction type/material on actual performance.

-**Wing Area** Is one of the, for aircraft Design, most important and fundamental parameters, much more important than Wing Span that currently populates the data.
-Imputing Wing Area would also together with the existing data allow other important features to be calculated:
-* Wing area together with wing span allow the following to be calculated:
-  * **Mean chord** by dividing Wing Span with Wing Area (Which in turn allow the Wing Reynolds number to be calculated tother with a velocity of your choice from the data set and some constants
-  * **Wing Aspect Ratio** by squaring Wing Area and divide by Wing Span The Wing Area is a relatively standard item in the specs of an airplane and is therefore also a relatively easily feature to retrieve.

 ## Unfixed Bugs
 * In the Regression Playground the values on the color value bar sometimes sits on top of each other when the 'Filter Option' is set to: 'Piper vs. Cessna' at the same time as the 'Type of graph' is set to: '3D regression'.
 I have tried to solve this by creating two separate color value bars side by side, one for Piper and one for Cessna, however failed to make it work.